GitDevLuca/GitDevLuca/README.md

-- 👀 I’m interested technical stuff
+- 👀 I’m interested in technical stuff

 <!---